basp-group/RI-measurement-operator/Readme.md

 - The present repository contains a slightly modified version of the MATLAB NUFFT algorithm available [online](http://web.eecs.umich.edu/~fessler/irt/fessler.tgz) (`irt/` folder), and described in

 > J. A. Fessler and B. P. Sutton, Nonuniform Fast Fourier Transforms Using Min-Max Interpolation, *IEEE Trans.
-Image Process.*, vol. 51, n.
-2, pp. 560-574, Feb.
-2003.
+Image Process.*, 51(2), 560-574, 2003.

 and also made available by the author on [github](https://github.com/JeffFessler/mirt).
 A lighter version of the non-uniform FFT available in `irt` (relying exclusively on the default parameters) is provided in `nufft/`.

 - The repository also contains functions associated with the following publications

-> A. Dabbech, L. Wolz, L. Pratley, J. D. McEwen and Y. Wiaux, [The w-effect in interferometric imaging: from a fast sparse measurement operator to superresolution](http://dx.doi.org/10.1093/mnras/stx1775), *Mon.
-Not.
-Roy.
-Astron.
-Soc.*, 471(4):4300-4313, 2017.
+> A. Dabbech, L. Wolz, L. Pratley, J. D. McEwen and Y. Wiaux, [The w-effect in interferometric imaging: from a fast sparse measurement operator to superresolution](http://dx.doi.org/10.1093/mnras/stx1775), *MNRAS*, 471(4), 4300-4313, 2017.
 >
-> A. Onose, A. Dabbech and Y. Wiaux, [An accelerated splitting algorithm for radio-interferometric imaging: when natural and uniform weighting meet](http://dx.doi.org/10.1093/mnras/stx755), *Mon.
-Not.
-Roy.
-Astron.
-Soc.*, 469(1):938-949, 2017.
+> A. Onose, A. Dabbech and Y. Wiaux, [An accelerated splitting algorithm for radio-interferometric imaging: when natural and uniform weighting meet](http://dx.doi.org/10.1093/mnras/stx755), *MNRAS*, 469(1), 938-949, 2017.

 ## Examples